 Since its founding in 2010, Instagram has been known as a “photo-sharing” site.
 But while photography and videos remain their bread and butter, Instagrammers are now venturing off into more graphicky/designey territory.
 The key is simplicity.
 What works best on Instagram are designs that are clean, modern, and sophisticated.

-These designs use geometrical overlays in soft, neutral tones and simple fonts.
+These designs use geometrical graphics in soft, neutral tones and simple fonts.
 Experiment with different combinations, but to achieve this look you’ll want to show a little restraint.
 That means steering clear of super-wacky fonts, bright colors, and complex shapes.
 The goal is to keep the focus on your offer or promotion.

 Take it up a notch